artificial-intelligence-class/spherov2.py/README.md

 ## Acknowledgments

-This library is made for educational purposes, to assist the use of Sphero robots by students in [CIS 521 - Artificial Intelligence](http://artificial-intelligence-class.org/) at the University of Pennsylvania.
+This library is made for educational purposes.
+It is used by students in [CIS 521 - Artificial Intelligence](http://artificial-intelligence-class.org/) at the University of Pennsylvania, where we use Sphero robots to help teach the foundations of AI.

 It is published as an open-source library under the [MIT License](LICENSE).